miwermi/DA-team-proj/README.md

 # Overview of Project

 For our final project, we dove into the fascinating world of Boardgames!
 Even with digital technology, people still like to gather in a room and interact while sharing an imaginative experience together.
 As one team member pointed out, even in an apocalyptic universe, people would still gather to play these types of games.
 With one content expert on the team, and the rest of us being novices, we wondered if there were clusters of games – and about the possibility of making useful recommendations in an interactive dashboard.
-After our analysis of our boardgame dataset we eventually created a visual landscape of boardgames that can be explored by those eager to find new games and others who want to see how their favorites may measure up to other games.
+After our analysis of our boardgame dataset we eventually created a visual landscape of boardgames that can be explored by those eager to find new games and others who want to see how their favorites may measure up to other games. :thumbsup:

 The following are some examples of the questions we asked prior to our analysis as well as a few we found ourselves asking after our analysis.

 -	What genre do people tend to enjoy the most?
 -	Which year released the most top-rated board games?